Is The Bible Authenic

 - Jacob was a polygamist and he recorded it.

 - David committed adultery and murder and he recorded it.

 Today’s celebrities may be nonchalant or even proud about their failings and no one bats an eye but the public is very unforgiving toward spiritual leaders whose faults become apparent.
-The Bible, however, reveals all.
+In spite of that, the Bible reveals all.
 No holding back.
 Evidence that it is genuine.

 The Bible never ascribes angelic ora to anyone.
 Only students of the Bible do that.
 If the Bible was contrived by humans, they would have surely left out their fail points.

 Transmission Of The Bible

 “Transmission” is the word we use to refer to the passing of the Bible from one generation to the next.
 This transmission was done in three forms.

 Autographs: The original texts were written either by the author’s own hand or by a scribe under their personal supervision and the original copy was referred to as an autograph.